sai11101989/SSD_Monsoon2024/SSDProjects_SaiAnirudh/ConvoReq.md

 * Sushma is exposed a Chat room that probes queries on reporting requirements using the underlying bare-minimum meta-model for reporting requests
 * Once the elicitation is complete, the requirement needs to be summarized in plain English and should be sent to Priyamwada

+**Stakeholders:**
+* Priyamwada: Should be able to create a meta-model and upload it to the Tool
+* Sushma: Should be able to converse with the tool and get her report requirement submited

 **Team Size:** 4

 **Point of Contact:** Sai Anirudh Karre (saianirudh.karre@iiit.ac.in)